 White mulberry is a small ornamental tree native to China that’s widely cultivated to feed silkworms.

-In traditional Chinese medicine, it is used to increase vitality and treat fever, cough, and diabetes.
-(34)
+In traditional Chinese medicine, its stems and leaves are used to increase vitality and treat fever, cough, and diabetes.
+(32)

 Dopamine is a neurotransmitter that sparks motivation and rules the body’s pleasure-reward system.